bazelbuild/tulsi/site/docs/faq.md

 to your entitlements file for builds which you do not plan to submit to Apple for signing.

+# I'm attempting to debug Objective-C projects with Xcode 8 or later and breakpoints aren't working.
+Why?

+Xcode 8 fixes a bug preventing the use of LLDB's target.source-map setting via `~/.lldbinit-Xcode` files.
+Tulsi makes use of this feature to remove the need to inject environment-specific information into Bazel-generated binaries.

+Unfortunately, the lldbinit file is parsed by Xcode once and then cached until Xcode restarts, meaning that loading additional projects without restarting Xcode will lead to incorrect behavior.
+Anytime you load a different Tulsi-generated Xcode project and find that breakpoints no longer work, you should close any other projects and restart Xcode in order to resolve the issue.

+As background: the use of `.lldbinit` was initially an attempt to fix Swift debugging but various other issues were discovered, necessitating the addition of a dSYM post-processor which may someday replace Tulsi's use of lldbinit entirely.

 # How do I set Bazel options for my project (like --config=awesome)?

 The Tulsi options pane provides settings for flags that can be passed through to